bmolnar91/workbook/module_oop.md

 Dispose:

 - The `Dispose()` method is exposed to classes that implement the `IDisposable` interface.
 For many classes, `Dispose()` just calls the built-in `Close()` method.
-(One exception are database connections, where these two methods work slightly differently).
+(An exception are database connections, where these two methods work slightly differently).

 Finalize:

-- `Finalize()`, also called the _destructor_, cannot be called explicitly in the code.
+- `Finalize()`, also called the **destructor**, cannot be called explicitly in the code.
 Only the GC can call it when object becomes inaccessible.
 - It cannot be implemented directly, only via declaring a destructor. `~MyClass() { this.Dispose(); }`
 - When to implement?
 There may be any unmanaged resource for example file stream declared at class level.
-We may not be knowing what stage or which step is appropriate to close the file.
+We may not know what stage or which step is appropriate to close the file.
 This object is being used at many places in the application.
 So in this scenario Finalize can be appropriate location where unmanaged resource can be released.
 - It's a bit expensive to use.

 Some types encapsulate disposable resources in a manner where it is easy to use and dispose of them in a single action.
 The general usage is often like this: open, read or write, close (Dispose).
 It fits very well with the `using` construct.